Did You Know?

 After Hall’s death, his family’s cattle stations and property were auctioned off, and so were the Heelers.
 They could now be used by other people.
 These dogs were bred with Bull Terriers (to make them more tenacious), Dalmatians (to make them more loyal and affectionate towards their owners), and Kelpies (to increase their endurance and herding ability).
 The terrier strain was phased out due to the dogs’ aggressiveness towards the cattle.
 Instead of just nipping at the heels of the cattle in order to direct them, this strain tended to latch on to the heels, sticking to the terrier’s breeding as a hunting dog.
 The Kelpie strain was ideally suited to the hot, harsh climate of Australia, and was thus propagated extensively.
 Modern Australian Cattle Dogs are a variable mixture of Collies, dingoes, Dalmatians, Kelpies, and to some extent, Bull Terriers.

 The Blue Heeler has a compact body that is sturdy and has well-developed muscles.
 This body structure gives the dog agility and strength.
 The body should be slightly longer than it is tall.
-The ratio of height (till the withers) to the length (from breastbone to rear) must be about 9:10.
 The eyes of this dog are dark-brown in color and ovular-shaped.
 The skull is broad.
 The ears are wide-set, small to medium-sized, and must be upright when the dog is alert.
 The muzzle is medium-sized.
 The tail is set neither too high nor too low, and is slightly curved.

 Physical Description: Males are 18 to 20 inches (45 to 50 cm) tall at the withers, whereas females are 17 to 19 inches (43 to 48 cm) tall.
 The appropriate weight is between 33 to 50 pounds (15 to 22 kg).
 This breed has a double coat that is smooth, with a thick undercoat.